vlight-hair-extensions-kit/buy-v-light-hair-extensions-kit/README.md

 The V Light Hair Extensions Method is a cutting-edge technique that uses UV light technology to bond hair extensions seamlessly with your natural hair.
 This method is distinct from traditional keratin bonds, providing a lighter and more comfortable wearing experience.
 <strong><p>Key Features of V Light Hair Extensions Kit:</p></strong>
 <ul>
-    <li>Invisible Hair Extensions: The bonds created using the V Light method are virtually invisible, ensuring a natural look.</li>
+    <li>Invisible Hair Extensions: The bonds created using the V Light Hair Extensions Kit are virtually invisible, ensuring a natural look.</li>
     <li>Lightweight: Designed for comfort, these extensions are perfect for individuals with thin or fine hair.</li>
    <li>Long-lasting: When applied correctly, the bonds can last for over 2 months.</li>
 </ul>